Hedging carbon risk with a network approach: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to T. Aste, A. Briola, D. Laurs, D. Marazzina, L. Prosperi and all participants to the International Fintech Conference 2023 in Naples for enlightening conversations on the paper and related topics.
+The authors are grateful to T. Aste, A. Briola, D. Laurs, D. Marazzina, L. Prosperi and all participants to the International Fintech Conference 2023 in Naples and the Unwinding Complexity 2023 Conference in London for enlightening conversations on the paper and related topics.
+We also thank the organizers of the Unwinding Complexity 2023 Conference for the special mention prize.
+The present research is part of the activities of “Dipartimento di Eccellenza 2023-2027”.